 We usually aren’t very conscious of when we blink, but making an effort to blink more often during those activities that require high focus can do a lot of good for our eyes.
 Try to make a habit of closing your eyes when thinking or doing something that doesn’t require vision.

 You could set yourself reminders to do blinking exercises each hour during periods of high focus.
-A great exercise to keep your eyes feeling fresh is simply to close them, pause, squeeze a bit, then open again and relax.
+A great exercise to keep your eyes feeling fresh is simply to close them, pause, squeeze a bit, then open them again and relax.